 If your life of crime needs a little change, why not try stealing from the stalls.
 Doing this will grant not only experience in your Thieving skill, but some nice items once you get good at it.

-To steal from a stall, right click the stall you wish to steal from and on the submenu, select 'Steal from..'
+To steal from a stall, click on it, or right-click the stall you wish to steal from and select 'Steal from'.

 It is worth noting that if you wish to continually loot stalls, then positioning has to be considered.
 If you are within sight of the owner, they will call for help and you will be unable to steal.
 Similarly, if you are standing in such a position where the guards are not near, then you save yourself from being attacked.